Shift plan: Three-shifts

 The three-shift system is the most common plan for five 24-hour days per week.
 The "first shift" often runs from 06:00 to 14:00, "second shift" or "swing shift" from 14:00 to 22:00 and a "third shift" or "night shift" from 22:00 to 06:00, but shifts may also have different length to accommodate for workload, e.g. 7, 8 and 9 or 6, 8 and 10 hours.
 To provide coverage 24/7, employees have their days off ("weekends") on different days.

 All of the shifts have desirable and less desirable qualities.
 First shift has very early starts, so time in the evening before is heavily cut short.
 The second shift occupies the times during which many people finish work and socialize.
-The third shift creates a situation in which the employee must sleep during the day.
+The third shift creates a situation in which the employee must sleep during the day; it may be preferred for night owls, for whom this is a desired sleep pattern.

 To provide an overlap in shifts, some employers may require one of the shifts to work four 10-hour shifts per week (as opposed to five 8-hour shifts, both are 40 hours per week).
 In that scenario, the night shift might extend from 21:00 to 07:00, but the night- shift would have nearly four days off (86 hours) between work weeks.
 This change, along with first shift moving a half-hour later, or second moving a half-hour earlier, ensures at least a half-hour overlap between shifts, which might be desirable if the business is open to the public to ensure that customers continue to be served during a shift change.

 Some U.S. states, such as California, accommodate this arrangement by allowing the employee to be paid at their regular rate (as opposed to time-and-a-half, or an overtime rate, that would normally be required for any time past 8 hours) for the 10-hour shift, calling this an "alternative workweek".

 Four on, three off

 In four on, three off, each employee works four days and gets a three-day weekend.
 For some types of manufacturing, this is a win-win arrangement.
-For example, a paint company had been making 3 batches of paint per day, Monday through Friday (3 × 5 = 15).
+For example, a paint company had been making 3 batches of paint per day, Sunday through Saturday (3 × 5 = 15).
 They changed to making 4 batches of paint, Monday through Thursday (4 × 4 = 16).
 Total worker hours remained the same, but profits increased.
 In exchange for two additional hours of work per day, over 4 days, workers got an additional day off every week.
 See also the book, 4 Days, 40 Hours.